Mite Madness Rules

 GAME FORMAT

 - All pool-play games will be 22 minutes in length (runtime).
-All championship, semifinal and consolation games will consist of 2, 15-minute runtime halves (runtime).
+All semifinal, championship and consolation games will consist of 2, 15-minute runtime halves (runtime).

 - There will be a 2-minute break between games.